Janata Dal (United)

-The Janata Dal (United) was formed with the merger of the Sharad Yadav faction of the Janata Dal, the Lok Shakti Party and the Samata Party on 30 October 2003.
-But the Election Commission of India refused the merger of the Samata Party, then Brahmanand Mandal became the president, but he was suffering from Alzheimer's disease and not physically well, so Uday Mandal became president and he has taken charge of the Samata Party.
-Janata Dal (United)'s party mentor and patron is the veteran socialist leader George Fernandes.
-JD(U) is currently a part of the Mahagathbandhan alliance.
+JD(U) was formed with the merger of Sharad Yadav's faction of the Janata Dal, the Samata Party and the Lok Shakti party on 30 October 2003.
+The party's mentor and patron was the veteran socialist George Fernandes, successively leader of the Samyukta Socialist Party, the Socialist Party and the Samata Party.
+However, the Election Commission of India initially refused the merger of the latter: party president Brahmanand Mandal was suffering from Alzheimer's disease and not physically well, so Uday Mandal replaced him.

 History

 Formation

-The Janata Dal (United)'s origins go back to before the 1999 General Election.
-A faction led by then Chief Minister of Karnataka J. H. Patel had lent support to the National Democratic Alliance, leading to the split in the Janata Dal leading to the formation of Janata Dal (Secular) under H. D. Deve Gowda, who wanted to remain equidistant from both national parties; and Janata Dal under Sharad Yadav was called Janata Dal (United).
+The Janata Dal (United)'s origin goes back to the period before 1999 General Election.
+A faction led by then Chief Minister of Karnataka J. H. Patel had lent support to the National Democratic Alliance, leading to the split in the Janata Dal and the formation of Janata Dal (Secular) under H. D. Deve Gowda, who wanted to remain equidistant from both national parties; and Janata Dal under Sharad Yadav was called Janata Dal (United).

 The Janata Dal (United) was formed with the merger of the Sharad Yadav faction of the Janata Dal, the Lok Shakti and the Samata Party.
 On 30 October 2003, the Samata Party led by George Fernandes and Nitish Kumar merged with the Janata Dal.
 The merged entity was called Janata Dal (United) with the arrow symbol of Janata Dal (United) and the green and white flag of the Samata Party.
 The uniting force is believed to be common opposition to Rashtriya Janata Dal in Bihar especially after the Rashtriya Janata Dal welcomed Samata Party rebels like Raghunath Jha into the party.

 In NDA

 JD(U) joined NDA and along with its alliance partner, the BJP defeated the RJD-led UPA government in Bihar in November 2005.
-New government was headed by JD(U) leader, Nitish Kumar and NDA continued to govern state.
+The new government was headed by JD(U) leader, Nitish Kumar and NDA continued to govern state.
 The alliance contested 2009 Indian general election and won 32 seats.
 BJP won 12 while JD(U) won 20.
 JD(U) won 115 and BJP won 91 seats in 2010 Bihar Legislative Assembly election.
 Thus together holding 206 seats in 243 member Bihar Legislative Assembly.